Leslie Controls

 Leslie Controls, Inc., part of the Thermal Fluid Division of Circor International Inc., is a manufacturer of industrial water heaters, control systems and regulators headquartered in Tampa, Florida.

 It is one of two major manufacturers of train horns in North America, the other being Nathan Manufacturing, Inc.

 Products and services

 In addition to air horns, Leslie Controls manufactures control valves, shutoff valves, control instrumentation, steam conditioning systems, steam water heaters and regulators.
-Leslie has a service center located in Tampa, which remanufacture valves made by a number of major companies.
+Leslie has a service center located in Tampa, which remanufactures valves made by a number of major companies.
 Other service centers repair valves from Watts ACV, R.G.
 Laurence, K&M, Contromatics, and Chas M. Bailey.